News & Analysis thehindu.com

 Exam Summary

-Union Home Minister Amit Shah announced the government's firm resolve to stop infiltration and expel all infiltrators to prevent "unnatural demographic changes" in the country.
-He outlined plans for a "Smart Border" concept, utilizing advanced technology like drones, radars, and cameras, to make the Pakistan and Bangladesh borders impregnable.
-The Minister emphasized the critical need for enhanced coordination between the Border Security Force (BSF) and state-level agencies, including local revenue officials, police, and district administration, viewing border security as a "territorial responsibility."
-He also mentioned a forthcoming high-powered demography mission to identify infiltration routes and highlighted other threats such as fake currency, cyber security, hybrid warfare, and drones, stressing a comprehensive strategy to tackle these challenges.
-States like Tripura, West Bengal, and Assam are noted for their alignment with the anti-infiltration policy.
+Union Home Minister Amit Shah announced the government's resolve to stop infiltration and expel all infiltrators to prevent 'unnatural demographic changes' in the country.
+He detailed plans for a 'Smart Border' concept using advanced technology (drones, radars, cameras) to secure Pakistan and Bangladesh borders.
+The Minister emphasized the need for enhanced coordination between the Border Security Force (BSF) and local revenue officials, police, district administration, state police forces, other paramilitary forces, Narcotics Control Bureau, and intelligence agencies.
+He also mentioned a high-powered demography mission to identify infiltration routes and highlighted challenges like fake currency, cyber security, hybrid warfare, and drones.

 Exam Themes